gdrouart/MrMoose/README.txt

 large freedom in a user-friendly fashion, but not being user-opaque.
 The code can therefore handle blended sources, large variation in resolution, and even upper limits consistenly.
 It also generates a series of ouputs allowing for an quick interpretation of the results.
 The code is using the emcee package, and saving the emcee sampler object (.pkl) allowing users to tranfer the output to personnal graphical interface.
+Since v1.3, Ultranest, a much more efficient package for parameter space exploration is available.
+It is recommanded to prefer it over emcee given the significant gain in performance and behaviour.

 ###############
 # References: #